-To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 83.
+To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 87. - 3 From the Roles and Tasks menu, select Novell Certificate Server > Configure Certificate Authority. - 4 Click the CRL tab. - 5 Click on the name of the CRL Configuration object, then click Details. - 6 Click Export. - 7 Select an output format, then click Next.

-- 3 From the Roles and Tasks menu, select Novell Certificate Server > Configure Certificate Authority. - 4 Click the CRL Configuration tab. - 5 Select a CRL Configuration object, then click Actions > Details. - 6 Click Export. - 7 Select an output format, then click Next. - 8 Click Save the Exported CRL to a File, click Save, then specify a location for the file. - 9 Click OK > OK.
+- 8 Click Save the Exported CRL to a File, click Save, then specify a location for the file. - 9 Click OK > OK.